janbnz/web-push-example/README.md

 ## License

-This project is licensed under the [Unlicense](http://unlicense.org/), except for the following components:
+This project is licensed under the [Unlicense](http://unlicense.org/)